arj03/ssb-observables/README.md

 Instead EBT will be used as that solves all of the downsides directly at the protocol level by only having one atomically updated file for each observable and pushing new versions as the obserable is updated.
+Since the data is signed and the version number always increases, data can be safely distributed between untrusted peers.

+As an optimization, by storing a window of the latest versions, it would be possible to send diffs instead of the whole state when replicating.

 ## Data format